GenaGrig/hangman-game-python/README.md

 * Welcome message with name of the topic chosen by player
 * "Enter your name:" player input string

-This adds some attractiveness and will show in next window personalised welcome message to player.
+This adds some attractiveness and will show in next window personalized welcome message to player.
 Both welcome message and player input string are centered for better look.

 ![Enter player name string](/pic/enter_name.PNG)